Nuxlar/FathomlessVoidling/README.md

 - Primary: Void Missiles - Same
 - Secondary: Portal Beams - More lasers
-- Utility: Portal Blast - Creates a portal near a random enemy, firing a large laser through the portal
+- Utility:
-- Special: Wandering Singularity - Creates a small black hole that follows enemies until it collapses
+- Special: Wandering Singularity - Creates a small black hole that slowly follows enemies until it collapses, killing anything it touches

 ### Phase 3

 - Primary: Void Missiles - Same
 - Secondary: Portal Beams - More lasers
-- Utility:
+- Utility: Portal Blast - Creates a portal near a random enemy, firing a large laser through the portal
 - Special:

+### In-Between Phases

+- Ward Wipe: Charges up to kill everything in the vicinity, take cover in a safe ward.

 ### Phase 4

 - Certain Death: Charges up to kill everything in the vicinity, kill it first.

-### In-Between Phases

-- Ward Wipe: Charges up to kill everything in the vicinity, take cover in a safe ward.
 </details>

 ## Changelog